 anyone of us who is willing to say our way is the only way is most likely offending opportunity.

 if there is a probability then there’s a possibility and if there’s a possibility then it may have happened somewhere, some how and some place already. in truth I don’t know the absolute of it. bayes theorem is perhaps useful, but i doubt the equation as a whole.

-the illusion or reality that taoism is simply a form of psychological thinking or sophistry that can in this instance help interpret or understand violence can belittle the important humility that it doesn’t necessarily possess absolutes in any answer. in this context of possessing no absolutes what tao can offer instead is its pluralism, which isn’t simply sceptical but also broadens horizons of thought to what might for example be better understood as natures of violence within nature rather than simply behavioral symptoms of person-hood.
+the illusion or reality that taoism is simply a form of psychological thinking or sophistry that can in this instance help interpret or understand violence can belittle the important humility that it doesn’t necessarily possess absolutes in any perspective. in this context of possessing no absolutes what tao can offer instead is its pluralism, which isn’t simply sceptical, but also broadens horizons of thought to what might for example be better understood as natures of violence within nature, rather than simply behavioral symptoms of person-hood.

-yet even in all its sophisticated or even simplistic explanation, if this were said to be the case, it can not necessarily change the perspectives of those unwilling to truly listen to its possibilities. the reasons for this can be manifold and even taoism or the tao might not go without relevant justified critique.
+yet even in all its sophisticated or even simplistic explanation, if this were said to be the case, it can not necessarily change the perspectives of those unwilling to truly listen to its possibilities. the reasons for not listening can be manifold and even taoism or the tao might not go without its relevant justified critique.

 i met a butterfly resting on a cold metal guttering and so i gently placed and cusped it in the palm of my hands. i blew into my palms as if to warm it and as i widened a handful gap it fluttered upwards around my head then gradually settled on my right shoulder. i spoke to it with thanks and away it went. the sentiment felt was simple ‘with caring warmth we can greatfully receive”.